The 7 Myths of Seborrheic Dermatitis (a.k.a., Dandruff)

 4. Since seborrheic dermatitis is more common in greasy areas (the T-zone), should I avoid moisturizing my skin?

-5. Seborrheic dermatitis is not only skin deep.
+5. Is it true that seborrheic dermatitis is only skin deep?

 When seborrheic dermatitis is very severe, it could actually be related to other internal conditions.
 I keep certain medical problems in the back of my mind when I see a patient with really stubborn and widespread seborrheic dermatitis.
 Here is a list: